Container Utility

 2. Syntax and Usage of the Container Utility

-element or any other block-level element to apply a responsive maximum width.
-It is often combined with the horizontal margin auto utility (mx-auto
+The container class is used on a <div> element or any other block-level element to apply a responsive maximum width.
+It is often combined with the horizontal margin auto utility (mx-auto) to center the container on the page.

 Example: